What is medical tattooing?

 This treatment works brilliantly on tattoos that have already faded over a long period of time or have been treated with laser removal first.
 All tattoos will vary depending on intensity or colour and depth of colour into the skin.
 Some fade in as little as one session others can take 6-8 sessions.

 I use a needle to implant a cream substance into the area, which draws out the pigment.
-It will then form a scab, which is vital to keep dry until it falls off and taking the pigment with it.
-The skin will need at least 3months to heal and scaring can happen, which is why a patch test is vital.
+It will then form a scab, which is vital to keep dry until it falls off, taking the pigment with it.
+The skin will need at least 3 months to heal and scarring can happen, which is why a patch test is vital.

 How successful have cleft lip treatments been for your patients?

 The appearance of a cleft lip can affect a person’s confidence throughout their life, so this treatment is amazing for fixing that.
 I work on the symmetry with the patient, to achieve the most natural shape and colour.
 If the patient chooses a bold result, this can be achieved, as well as the more subtle finish.